North Carolina Association of Veterinary Technicians

 Kim has been an active member of the NCAVT in many positions over the past 10+ years.
 She is an excited advocate for the growth NCAVT is undertaking and the positive leadership this organization is pursuing for the RVT’s of NC!

-Secretary: Shannon Nowak, BS, LVT, RVT
+Secretary (Interim): Shannon Nowak, BS, LVT, RVT

 Shannon is a native of Michigan who calls North Carolina home.
 Since becoming credentialed over 19 years ago, she has worked exclusively in specialty practices in services such as: emergency, critical care, internal medicine, surgery, and anesthesia (among others).
 Shannon thrives on learning and teaching others, and she has held several positions professionally which have allowed her to do so.